-As "physics of the atmosphere", meteorology deals with the physical processes taking place in the atmosphere of the Earth.
-They range from small-scale and short-lived events (such as gusts of wind, cumulus clouds, thunderstorms) to large-scale (e.g., high and low pressure areas) to global, very-long-term processes (e.g., warm periods, cold periods, climate change).
+As the "physics of the atmosphere", meteorology deals with the physical processes taking place in the Earth's atmosphere.
+They range from small-scale and short-lived events (e.g. wind gusts, cumulus clouds, thunderstorms) to large-scale (e.g. high and low pressure areas) and global processes that occur over very long periods of time (e.g. warm and cold periods, climate change).

-- to record the processes in the atmosphere,
+- to understand the processes in the atmosphere,

-- to explain on the basis of physical laws and
+- to explain them on the basis of physical laws and

 - Simulations with computer models.

-In addition, the interactions of the atmosphere with the Earth's surface, the ocean and the vegetation as well as chemical processes in the atmosphere play an important role.
+In addition, the interactions of the atmosphere with the earth's surface, the ocean and vegetation as well as chemical processes in the atmosphere play an important role.

-In their working groups, the scientists at the Institute of Meteorology and Climate Research (IMK) are investigating a large number of questions from all areas of meteorology.
-Focal points are, for example, the improvement of weather forecast models, the investigation of the effects of the causes of extreme weather events, but also a better understanding of cloud formation.
-Another important field of research is dedicated to climate change, one of the greatest challenges of humanity of our time; the use of climate models or the interpretation and evaluation of different climate scenarios are just two examples.
+The scientists at the Institute of Meteorology and Climate Research (IMK) research a multitude of questions from all sub-areas of meteorology in their working groups.
+For example, the focus is on improving weather forecasting models, researching the effects and causes of extreme weather events, but also on a better understanding of cloud formation.
+Another important research area is devoted to climate change, one of the greatest challenges facing mankind today; the use of climate models or the interpretation and evaluation of various climate scenarios are just two examples.
 Further information can be found here.